Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Introduction

-However, in practice, we may care more about the privacy guarantees of the models that will be deployed, which are always bound to specific training sets and learning algorithms.
-Moreover, from the perspective of machine learning, different examples may have very different impacts on a trained model \citep{FeldmanZ20}.
-For example, consider support vector machines: removing a non-support vector has no effect on the resulting model, and hence that example would have perfect privacy.
-Such a fine-grained privacy guarantee cannot be inferred by the canonical $(\varepsilon,\delta)$-DP because it assumes the worst-case training data and learning procedure.
-In this paper, we propose \emph{output-specific} $(\varepsilon,\delta)$-DP that adapts to the training trajectory of the model to analyse the individual privacy of DP-SGD.
+In practice, we may care more about the privacy guarantees of the models that will be deployed, which depend on the observed training trajectories.
+Broadly speaking, different examples may have very different impacts on a trained model \citep{FeldmanZ20, JiangZTM21}.
+Some examples may be easier to learn and hence the magnitudes of their individual gradients along the observed training trajectory could be much smaller than the clipping threshold.
+Such a fine-grained privacy guarantee can not be inferred by the canonical $(\varepsilon,\delta)$-DP because it requires the privacy guarantee to hold for all possible datasets and training trajectories.
+In this paper, we define \emph{output-specific} $(\varepsilon,\delta)$-DP, which adapts to the training trajectory of the model to analyze the individual privacy of DP-SGD.
+Our definition captures the impact of various factors, such as the training set and algorithmic randomness, on individual privacy.
+We also develop algorithms to efficiently and accurately estimate individual privacy.

-Another technical innovation of the paper is to develop algorithms to efficiently and accurately estimate individual privacy.
-It turns out, not very surprisingly, that for common benchmarks, many examples experience much stronger privacy guarantees than implied by the worst-case DP analysis.
+It turns out that, unsurprisingly, for common benchmarks, many examples experience much stronger privacy guarantees than implied by the worst-case DP analysis.
 To illustrate this, we plot the individual privacy parameters of four benchmark datasets in Figure~\ref{fig:eps_teaser}.
-Experimental details, as well as more results, are in Section~\ref{sec:exp} and~\ref{sec:fairness}.
+Experimental details, as well as more results, are in Sections~\ref{sec:exp} and~\ref{sec:fairness}.
 To the best of our knowledge, this paper is the first to reveal the disparity in individual privacy when running DP-SGD.